marcelotmnobrega/stock-viewer-app/README.md

 - Lombok
   - Lombok is not used to avoid JDK 25 annotation processing issues.
 POJOs are implemented with plain constructors/getters/setters.
 If you reintroduce Lombok, ensure your toolchain supports it on Java 25.

+- BrApi requests
+  - GET `/api/stocks/{symbol}` fetches a single stock by symbol from BrApi.
+  - If you have a BrApi token, export `BRAPI_TOKEN` to increase rate limits.

 - Maven warnings referencing `sun.misc.Unsafe`
   - These are emitted by Maven internals (Guice) on JDK 25 and are harmless for normal builds.
 They may disappear in future Maven releases.